bluekvirus/Stage.js/implementation/HOWTO.md

 You can also easily compose compound editors and fieldsets with the basic editors.
 This way you can reduce/combine values produced by the editors and collect them with a hierarchy/structure.

 ###Basic
-You can activate basic editors in any *Marionette.xView* like this:
+You can activate basic editors in any *View* like this:
 ```
 Application.view({
     ...,